NickSeale/NickSeale/README.md

 <h1 align="center">Hi 👋, I'm Nick</h1>
 <h3 align="center">A passionate full-stack developer from Canada</h3>

-<p>I am a mechanical engineer by trade but am working on a transition to more software focused roles.
-Feel free to reach out for all things computers!</p>
+<p>I am a bilingual Queen’s University graduate with a Master’s degree in Mechanical Engineering, proven strong analytical skills, and a solution-oriented approach.
+I made the transition to software engineering by using the skills developed during my Master's degree, a recent 400-hour intensive project-based coding program at BrainStation and self-study.
+I am passionate about increasing sustainability through the use of mechatronics and am seeking a full-time position that would leverage my technical engineering skills.
+Feel free to reach out about all things computers!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">